Tom Rhodes: Comedy Central

-In addition to commercials and Viva Vietnam, Tom was often interviewed or featured in other Comedy Central shows, such as Comics Come Home, Politically Incorrect and The Daily Show.
+In addition to commercials and Viva Vietnam, Rhodes was often interviewed or featured in other Comedy Central shows, such as Comics Come Home, Politically Incorrect and The Daily Show.
 As a spokesman, he was utilized by the station for special segments or events.
 A few of these included going up in the Budweiser Blimp and interviewing players at Super Bowl XXVIII in Atlanta, Georgia; interviewing Shaquille O'Neal in the Dream Team II as they prepared for the 1994 FIBA World Championship and the 1996 Olympics; and a week on the H.O.R.D.E. festival, in a bus sponsored by Levi's Jeans and Comedy Central, along with Blues Traveler, Sheryl Crow, Joan Osborne, The Black Crowes, and Ziggy Marley.
 These segments usually aired during commercial breaks.

 Rhodes shot two Comedy Central Presents, which aired in 2001 and 2009, respectively.
 Both specials were filmed at The Hudson Theatre in New York City.
 Featured comics are allowed to choose their own unique backgrounds for their episodes.
 For the first one, Rhodes chose Leonardo da Vinci's study overlooking Florence, Italy.
 For his second, Rhodes requested a background featuring the great monuments of the world, including Colossus of Rhodes (the inspiration for the title of his third CD), to be bunched together.